Hibee History: Leigh Griffiths hat-trick sends Hibs to Hampden

-Hibs progressed to the Scottish Cup semi-finals after beating Kilmarnock in a six-goal thriller at Rugby Park.
+Hibs reached the Scottish Cup semi-finals for the second season in succession after beating Kilmarnock in a six-goal thriller at Rugby Park.

-The talismanic Griffiths capitalised on a simple long ball from David Wotherspoon to slot the ball under Killie goalkeeper Cammy Bell and claim his 20th goal of the season to kick-off the scoring.
+Despite being on top in the early stages, Killie found themselves behind after 15 minutes.
+The talismanic Leigh Griffiths capitalised on a simple long ball from David Wotherspoon to shoot under Killie keeper Cammy Bell and claim his 20th goal of the season.

-Killie put pressure on the Hibs defence in search of an equaliser, and the Ayrshiremen drew level when Dayton rifled home on the rebound after Hibs goalkeeper Ben Williams had parried a long-range effort from Gros.
+Killie put pressure on the Hibs defence in search of an equaliser, and the Ayrshiremen drew level when James Dayton rifled home on the rebound after Hibs keeper Williams had parried a long-range effort from William Gros.

-After a pattern of midfield deadlock, a disastrous mix-up between Bell and Sissoko left a loose ball at Done’s feet 12 yards from an empty net, and the midfielder made no mistake.
+After a pattern of midfield deadlock, a disastrous mix-up between Bell and Mahamadou Sissoko left a loose ball at winger Matt Done’s feet 12 yards from an empty net, and the midfielder made no mistake to put Hibs in the ascendancy.

 The home defence continued to look jittery as the second half opened, and, after losing possession again, Griffiths waltzed into the box, but Bell scrambled his shot away.

-Griffiths then passed up a great chance for Hibs, opting to shoot from a narrow angle with Done waiting in the six-yard box.
+Griffiths then passed up a great chance for Hibs to retain their advantage, opting to shoot from a narrow angle with Done waiting in the six-yard box.

 But the striker was not to be denied, outpacing Sissoko and robbing the ball from Bell’s despairing grasp to slip the ball into the net.